bassinfo/bassinfo.github.io/_posts/2020-07-07-cycle-of-fifths-exercise.markdown

 })(jQuery);
 </script>

+Staying within the same [neck position]({% post_url 2020-06-26-scale-patterns %}) and shifting the pattern down.
 Each time we move a fifth through the cycle this 7 string pattern migrates down 1 string.

 # C Major Position 5